First principles band structure of interacting phosphorus and boron/aluminum $\delta$-doped layers in silicon: Results

 \subsection{Band structure and LDOS of boron-phosphorus $\delta$-doped layers}

-The band structure of a pair of phosphorus and boron $\delta$ layers separated by a single atomic layer ($1.24$ \AA) is shown in Fig.~\ref{fig:bandstruc_low_sep}a.
-At this range the layers compensate each other, leaving the material behaving largely as bulk silicon.
-The calculated band gap of the system is reduced slightly from 0.98 eV to 0.86 eV, although it should be noted that compressing the band diagram of two spatially separated $\delta$ layers can be somewhat misleading.
-We can see in the LDOS that the donor and acceptor $\delta$ potentials are spatially separated within the larger structure.
-Nonetheless, simulations of the electronic transport in bipolar devices have shown that band gap narrowing likely plays a significant role in the device behavior, \cite{mendez2025exploring} so we still report reduced band gap figures within this work.
-Given the strong charge screening at this short separation, the $\delta$ potentials more closely resemble two adjacent triangular potentials.
+The band structure of a pair of phosphorus and boron $\delta$ layers separated by a single atomic layer ($0.124$ nm) is shown in Fig.~\ref{fig:bandstruc_low_sep}a.
+At this range the layers compensate each other, leaving the material behaving largely as intrinsic silicon.
+The calculated distance from the top of the valence band to next band higher in energy is reduced slightly from 0.98 eV to 0.86 eV.
+It should be noted that the band diagram of two spatially separated $\delta$ layers can be somewhat misleading, as the z direction of the Brillouin zone is highly compressed.
+While the band structure appears to show a direct gap, we can see in the LDOS that the donor and acceptor $\delta$ potentials are spatially separated within the larger structure.
+Nonetheless, simulations of the electronic transport in similarly spatially separated bipolar devices have shown that band gap narrowing likely plays a significant role in the resulting device behavior, \cite{mendez2025exploring} so we still report on the energetic separation between the donor and acceptor $\delta$ bands in figures within this work.
+We avoid directly referring to this as a band gap since an electron would typically still need $\approx$1 eV energy to move directly from the valence band to the conduction band, according to the LDOS shown in Fig.~\ref{fig:bandstruc_low_sep}a.
+Given the strong charge screening at this short separation, the $\delta$ potentials more closely resemble two adjacent triangular potentials in the corresponding LDOS diagrams.
 This separation distance is likely too small to be precisely achieved experimentally, but might be approximated through a sequence of dosing a silicon surface with one dopant precursor, annealing to incorporate it, and repeating the sequence with a different precursor without depositing silicon between dosing sequences.